The Definitive Thanksgiving Beer and Wine Pairing Guide

 The beer: Westbrook Gose

 Zach says: When you need a beer that both stokes your appetite and doesn’t throttle you into a pre-dinner beer nap, you need Westbrook Gose.
 This beer says it all right on the can: sour, salty, delicious.

 Nora says: Holidays are synonymous with bubbles for a reason—because they work with everything.
 Bonus: you don’t have to spend too much to find a solid brut that will pair with both Gouda and Fritos.
-For an afternoon of chips, cheese, and who knows what your creepy uncle brought, Prosecco is your best friend.
+For an afternoon of chips and cheese, Prosecco is your best friend.

 The beer: Sovereign Crisp & Dry Cider